danielrudzinski/danielrudzinski/README.md

 I’m Daniel, and I’m passionate about programming and creating modern applications. 🖥️✨

-I’m currently a third-year Computer Science student at the University of Warmia and Mazuria 📚📚
+I’m currently a third-year Computer Science student at the University of Warmia and Mazury 📚📚

 ---

 ### 🛠  Technologies and tools I know: